 Of course, everything in the Bible has a purpose.
 It is all God’s story, and it is all inspired by Him.
 I know it was intentional to include little children in the Easter story.
 Salvation is most easily received by the young and the lowly in heart.
 Arrogance is a hindrance to faith.

 Now, here is an awkward shift from precious children to self-righteous Pharisees and Sadducees.
 Before we slip into arrogance and judge the religious leaders, we have to remember that Jesus was sad for the choice they made to reject salvation.
-Matthew 23:37 He loved them, too.
+He loved them, too.
 He would have extended redemption to any one of them that believed.
-Two examples of religious leaders who gave Jesus honor were Joseph of Arimathea Matthew 27:57 (who was a believer) and Nicodemus.
-Hopefully, Nicodemus, believed as well, although the Bible never mentions his redemption.
+(Matthew 23:37)

 But the Pharisees and Sadducees were mostly hypocrites who actually worked against God’s law for power and wealth.
 God’s chief complaint against them was oppressing people and leading them away from the salvation that Jesus offered.

 Honestly, if they did believe in God, they were fearless in their disrespect.
 In other words, they were arrogant.
-God’s anger toward them was expressed in what the Bible refers to as the seven woes.
-We aren’t going to get into that study for now but click the links.
-The backstory is revealing.
-It should be a warning to every believer to be careful in our thoughts, words and deeds.
+God’s anger toward them was expressed in what the Bible refers to as the seven woes (Matthew 23).

 Our story continues with their pushback against Jesus as He enters Jerusalem the week before the crucifixion.
 And of course, who did they pick on to get to Jesus?
 Children.

-Matthew 18:10 “See that you do not despise one of these little ones.
-For I tell you that their angels in heaven always see the face of my Father in heaven.
+“See to it that you don’t despise one of these little ones, because I tell you that in heaven their angels continually view the face of my Father in heaven.[a]
+Matthew 18:10 (CSB)

 Hopefully, most of the children continued to love Jesus and know Him even after many of their parents and other adults in their lives turned on Him.
 The crucifixion was a week away.
 The true hearts of the people were revealed.
 Their cheers of Hosana quickly became chants of “Crucify Him!”